 Need

 A fully autonomous vehicle capable of navigating the SparkFun course using GPS, image processing, and ultrasonic sensors.
 The deliverables for the fall 2014 semester includes the implementation of an array of sensors that we believe will be essential to successfully completing the course.
 As aforementioned, the target objective for the spring 2015 consists of using these sensors to navigate a mockup course.
-This semester is the first step into prioritizing sensor information and developing a navigation algorithm to reach our final goal.
+This semester is the first step toward prioritizing sensor information and developing a navigation algorithm to reach our final goal.

 Significance

 The University of Houston will gain recognition and continue to attract prospective engineering students.
-The team will also be able to spectate the aerial competition and gather intellectual resources for Dr. Glover and future senior design groups.
+The team will also be able to observe the aerial competition and gather intellectual resources for Dr. Glover and future senior design groups.

 User Analysis